-Mentors commit to meet with their mentee for one hour, once a month, for one year or “1-1-1” via video and, when permitted and safe again, in person if distance permits.
+Mentors commit to meet with their mentee for one hour, once a month, for one year or “1-1-1” via vide or in person.
 Mentors and mentees complete a Mentoring Worksheet which they may use to prioritize and discuss goals.

 To be a mentor, please contact Lee Ann Kline at firstname.lastname@example.org.